ming33333/quirkle/README.md

 ## Features and Bugs
 - Features
-- - Must Haves
+    - Must Haves (Before first launch)
+        - advertisement
+        - subscribe for no ads
+        - admin to see how much data used and spent
-- - Nice to Have
+    - Nice to Have
+        - Move questions to buckets
+        - label spaced learning buckets with number of active questions
+        - users activity (maybe can use third party)
+        - active store for study room upgrades

 - Bugs
-- - Big
+    - Big (Before first launch)
+        - infinite
-- - Small
+    - Small
+        - add question not align with quiz box borders